JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

 If you prefer to do highlighting client-side, set `highlightSyntax` to `false`.
-As long as `FlexiCodeOptions.Langauge` is not
+As long as `FlexiCodeBlockOptions.Langauge` is not
 null, whitespace or an empty string, a language class will be assigned to the `code` element:
 ```````````````````````````````` example
 @{